-5. CONCLUSION
+6. CONCLUSION

-Mass isolation is an intuition that attempts to rationalize the concept of vibration isolation by emphasizing on the mass as the main target for isolation.
+Vertical mass isolation is an intuition that attempts to rationalize the concept of vibration isolation by emphasizing on the mass as the main target for isolation.
 Using this approach, the main part of the mass of the system can be shifted to the zone of lower force and energy in the earthquake spectrum.
 This method also increases damping capability of the system to a relative optimum level without using complicated technologies.
-Vertical mass isolation technique, proposed in this study, demonstrates practicality of this approach in building structures and numerical examples represent its effectiveness in reducing earthquake effects in a variety of buildings.
-The potential of vertical mass isolation in seismic retrofit is also promising.
-Additional study is also required on the semi-active control systems, as well as low-power active control systems, to improve the performance of this technique.
+Vertical seismic isolation technique, proposed in this study, demonstrates practicality of this approach in building structures and numerical examples represent its effectiveness in reducing earthquake effects in a variety of buildings.
+The potential of vertical seismic isolation in seismic retrofit is also promising.
+The semi-active control systems, as well as low-power active control systems, to improve the performance of this technique, is also required.